A cozy, rustic stone fireplace features a wooden mantel adorned with "WELCOME HOME" letters, string lights, greenery, and vases with dried grasses.

 Style it vintage with antique finds

-Old pieces just have that kind of charm you can’t fake.
+Vintage finds add character, perfect if you’re choosing accents that feel lived-in and real.
 Such as stack of old books, a chipped ceramic bowl, maybe a vintage clock that’s slightly off time (but in the best way).
 The more worn, the more interesting.

 Farmhouse white wood fireplace and mantel decorated with an oval mirror, vintage clocks, stacked books, and brass candlesticks.